TelenorStartIoT/tutorials/01-fipy-udp/README.md

    * create a Telenor Start IoT Managed IoT Cloud (MIC) platform account
    * register your dev-kit in MIC and create payload transformations
    * flash the modem firmware on the FiPy (to support either LTE-M or NB-IoT)
-   * program the dev kit and send data to MIC over Telenor's excellent 4G LTE-M or NB-IoT network
+   * program the dev-kit and send data to MIC over Telenor's excellent 4G LTE-M or NB-IoT network
    * view your data in MIC

 You can also find a lot of info related to the FiPy on Pycom's own documentation site: https://docs.pycom.io/gettingstarted/